PerfectlySoft/PerfectDocs/guide/filters.md

 These values indicate if the system should continue processing filters, stop executing filters until the next data push, or halt and terminate the request entirely.

 When it comes time to send out one descrete chunk of data to the client, the filters' ```filterBody``` function is called.
-This function can inspect the outgoing data in the ```HTTPResponse.bodyBytes``` property and potentially modify or replace the data.
-Note that since the headers have already been pushed out at this stage any modifications to header data will be ignored.
-Once a filter's body filtering has concluded it should call the provided callback and deliver a ```HTTPResponseFilterResult```.
+This function can inspect the outgoing data in the ```HTTPResponse.bodyBytes``` property, and potentially modify or replace the data.
+Since the headers have already been pushed out at this stage, any modifications to the header data will be ignored.
+Once a filter's body filtering has concluded, it should call the provided callback and deliver a ```HTTPResponseFilterResult```.
 The meaning of these values is the same as for the ```filterHeaders``` function.

 ### Adding